gregjan/punchcard_extractor/README.md

 Docker Compose will start and connect several Docker containers together to create an extractor runtime environment.
 It will also deploy your own project code into a Docker container that is connected to this runtime environment.

 1. Install prerequisite software.
-The install methods will depend on your operating system:
+The installation methodology will depend up on your operating system:
  - VirtualBox (or an equivalent Docker-compatible virtualization environment)
- - Docker
+ - Docker Engine (instructions specific to your operating system can be found here https://docs.docker.com/engine/installation/)
+ - Docker Compose (for MAC and Windows, this is installed along with Docker Engine.
+For other operating systems, you might have to do additional steps.)
  - Python and PIP
  - Git